Aberdeen High School (Maryland)

 Aberdeen High School is a public high school in Aberdeen, Maryland, United States.
 It is a part of the Harford County Public Schools.
+As of 2025, according to the U.S. News & World Report, it ranks as the third best high school in Harford County Public Schools and the 108th in Maryland.

 Test performance

 Aberdeen High School's performance on the Maryland High School Assessment test is close to equivalent to the state average.
 In algebra, the average proficiency was 3.1 out of five, the same as the average in the state.
 In English, the average proficiency was 2.9 out of five, while the state's average proficiency was 3.0.

 Science and Mathematics Academy

 The Science and Mathematics Academy (SMA) is a magnet program located at Aberdeen High School in Aberdeen, Maryland available to Harford County residents entering high school.
 It was founded in 2004 by its first coordinator Donna Clem and in association with Dennis Kirkwood.
 The school is an active member of the National Consortium for Specialized Secondary Schools of Mathematics, Science and Technology and part of Harford County Public Schools.